OWRC/info/hydrographseparation/index.md

 For hydrograph separation, it is generally assumed that total flow ($q$) at any particular time ($t$) of a streamflow hydrograph can be partitioned into two primary components:

 1. The *__slow flow__* component $(b)$, which is itself composed of the gradual release of water from watershed stores in addition to groundwater discharging into streams, the "groundwater runoff" in Linsley etal.).
 The slow flow component has been commonly referred as "baseflow." and,
-1. The *__quick flow__* component ($f$), which originates from rainfall and/or snow melt events (i.e., "direct runoff" in Linsley et.al., 1975).
+1. The *__quick flow__* component $(f)$, which originates from rainfall and/or snow melt events (i.e., "direct runoff" in Linsley et.al., 1975).

 Together, the slow and quick flow components sum to total flow: $q=b+f$.
-Conceptually, after a period of time following a precipitation event, streamflow continues to decrease at a predictable rate as it is composed entirely of slowflow ($f=0$).
+Conceptually, after a period of time following a precipitation event, streamflow continues to decrease at a predictable rate as it is composed entirely of slowflow $(f=0)$.
 Upon the onset of a heavy rain event, the hydrograph quickly rises, as quick flow is added to the slowflow signature.
 One could imagine that should this rain event never occur, the underlying slowflow would have continued uninterrupted (such as in Reed et.al., 1975).
 The difference between total flow and this "underlying" slowflow is perceived as quickflow.

 ![Reed et.al., 1975](fig/Reed1_small.png)